Azure/iot-workshop-asset-tracking/step-004-map-visualization/README.md

 1. If you haven't already, clone the current Git repository (`git clone https://github.com/Azure/iot-workshop-asset-tracking`), and navigate to the `step-004-map-visualization/webapp/` folder.

-2. Open the Windows host file located `C:\Windows\System32\drivers\etc\hosts` (or `/etc/hosts` if you are on Linux or MacOS) and add a new line with the following information:
+2. Open the Windows host file located `C:\Windows\System32\drivers\etc\hosts` (or `/etc/hosts` if you are on Linux or MacOS) and add a new line with the following information.
     > `127.0.0.1 insights-local.timeseries.azure.com`

+    > **IMPORTANT** : If you are running Windows, you should open your text editor as Administrator.

 3. Open a terminal.
-    > **IMPORTANT** : If you are running Windows, you should open your terminal as administrator.
+    > **IMPORTANT** : If you are running Windows, you should open your terminal as Administrator.

 4. Enter `npm install`.